waiyiwong/Zero_Waste_Cooking/README.md

 #### 5.4 Imagery

-I used AI image generation (via Freepik) to create the majority of the images on the site.
-These AI-generated images served as the foundation for redesigning and customizing the logo, hero image, and post images.
+I used AI image generation (Freepik) to create the majority of the images on the site.
+These AI-generated images served as the foundation for redesigning and customising the logo, hero image, and post images.
 The final designs were refined by myself using Adobe Fresco and Canva.
 The recipe imagery throughout the site is focused on fresh ingredients, completed dishes, and sustainable cooking practices.

 ## Technologies Used